Tamilvelan26/Credit-Card-Fraud-Prediction-using-Machine-Learning/README.md

 ## Usage

-1. **Load the Data:**
+1. **Open the Jupyter Notebook:**
-   Open `notebooks/credit_card_fraud_analysis.ipynb` in Jupyter Notebook to start analyzing the data.
+   Launch Jupyter Notebook and open `Credit Card Fraud Prediction.ipynb` to start exploring and analyzing the data.

 2. **Data Preprocessing:**
-   Follow the steps in the notebook to preprocess and clean the data.
+   Follow the steps in the notebook for data cleaning, feature engineering, and splitting the dataset.

 3. **Model Training:**
-   The notebook includes code to train and evaluate different machine learning models such as Logistic Regression, Random Forest, and Decision tree.
+   The notebook contains sections where different machine learning models are trained, including Logistic Regression, Random Forest, and Gradient Boosting.

-4. **Results:**
+4. **Results Analysis:**
-   Analyze the results in the notebook and review model performance metrics.
+   Review the results and performance metrics in the notebook, including Accuracy,precision, recall, and F1-score.
+Visualizations are provided to help interpret model performance.

 ## Results